motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 You can review the debugging configuration in `.vscode/launch.json`.
 In this file you will also note there is a JLink configuration which can be used if that is your preferred debugger.
 You will need to install the JLink drivers similarly to how the STMCubeCLT was done.

 ## Additional Project Features
 I endeavour this reference project to provide useful features of modern embedded development.
 You will find below some brief introduction to those features such as unit testing, code formatting and a CI Pipeline using Github Actions.
-These will evolve over time incorporting feedback and new features with the aim to a goto for the embedded community as an example how do things well.
+These will evolve over time incorporating feedback and new features with the aim to a go to for the embedded community as an example how do things well.
 Your input and contributions are welcome on all of this.

 ### Example Application
 State Machine